How To Cultivate Healthier Relationships Based On Your Enneagram Type

 Strengths & Challenges | Eights are action-oriented leaders.
 You know them (or are one of them) because they love to take charge and are always on the hunt for solutions.
 Eights are high-energy people and find meaning in standing up for the underdogs in the world.
 At their best, they are supportive, playful, and generous in their relationships.

 When not in operating health, Eights can become aggressive and combative; they can find it especially difficult to relate to thought and feeling-driven numbers.
-Eights are mistakenly typed as bullies or bossy characters (this is especially true for women who are Eights), and their intentions are misunderstood.
+Eights can be mistyped as bullies or bossy characters (this is especially true for women who are Eights), and their intentions are misunderstood.
 Eights fear being controlled and distrust their emotions.
 They tend to guard themselves in relationships and avoid any vulnerability that will expose their weaknesses.

 To have a healthy relationship with an Eight, be direct, and stay true to who you are.
 While you can’t force an Eight to be vulnerable, you can create a safe space for expression.
-Earn the respect of an Eight and you may find yourself in an incredibly deep and stimulating relationship.
-If not though, don’t worry.
+Earn the respect of an Eight, and you may find yourself in an incredibly deep and stimulating relationship.
+If not, though, don’t worry.
 Eights are guarded with their emotions and only have room for a small circle of intimate relationships in their lives, and that’s okay!
-If you aren’t in this circle, it doesn’t mean they don’t like you, rather they have maxed out their current capacity for emotional connections.
+If you aren’t in this circle, it doesn’t mean they don’t like you; instead, they have maxed out their current capacity for emotional connections.

 Strengths & Challenges | Nines are the chameleons of the Enneagram, and they are experts at adapting and relating to all of the other numbers.
 This is both a strength and a challenge; while Nines know how to make everyone feel seen, it’s not uncommon for them to lose themselves in relationships.

 Nines cling to the lie that neither their presence nor their opinions matter.
 This can make them seem like easy-going characters, when in fact they are erasing themselves for the sake of keeping the peace.
-Their challenge in relationships is that they can become distracted, aloof, and passive aggressive towards others.
-At their best though, Nines know how to risk conflict for connection and bravely assert their opinions when it matters most.
-The most unique characteristic of Nines is that they know how to validate the autonomy of each number, they just sometimes forget their own.
+Their challenge in relationships is that they can become distracted, aloof, and passive-aggressive towards others.
+At their best, Nines know how to risk conflict for connection and bravely assert their opinions when it matters most.

 Lean into the hard conversations and name your feelings.
 Take small steps by voicing your desires to the people you feel safest with.
 They are asking about you because they are genuinely interested.
-Your voice matters.
-Once you find it, your relationships will know no bounds.
+Your voice matters, and once you find it, your relationships will know no bounds.